Hotel Le Massif

-Courmayeur can be reached in just 90 minutes from Geneva airport.
-The journey time from Turin airport is only marginally longer.
-This resort makes a very attractive weekend ski destination and the Mont Blanc tunnel also makes day trips from here to Chamonix — possibly to ski the Vallee Blanche — very feasible.
+Courmayeur can be reached in just 90 minutes from Geneva airport, making the ski resort a very attractive weekend ski destination.
+The Mont Blanc tunnel also makes day trips from here to Chamonix very feasible.

-For those advanced off-piste skiers interested in hiring a guide, Courmayeur makes a very good base, with plenty of challenges in its surrounding mountains - particularly those accessed via Entreves, which include the Italian version of the Vallee Blanche and the Toula glacier.
+There is something for everyone in Courmayeur ski resort making it a particularly good choice for families and groups with mixed skiing abilities.
+There are green runs, wide cruisy blues as well as challenging black runs and off-piste.
+For those advanced off-piste skiers interested in hiring a guide, Courmayeur ski resort makes a very good base, with plenty of challenges in its surrounding mountains.
+Particularly those accessed via Entreves, which include the Italian version of the Vallee Blanche and the Toula glacier.

-Resort Altitude: 1,205m
+Resort Altitude: 1,224m

 Resort Skiing: 2,755m

 Booked by: Mike Cooper

 Courmayeur ski resort is in the Aosta Valley ski area.
 Neighbouring ski resorts include Cervinia that is linked with Zermatt in Switzerland.
 As well as Pila and La Thuile, linked with La Rosière in France.
 These Italian ski resorts are all skiable with the Aosta Valley Skipass.
 Plan Checrouit is the main base of Courmayeur ski resort.
 The front of the skiing area benefits from the sunshine in the mornings, but in the afternoons skiers can move over into the Val Veny side and ski many of the runs through the trees found here.